NudgeApm/api-examples/README.md

 You are now a certified Nudge API master, but don't forget :

 > To err is human, to really foul things up requires a computer,
-> an API and an unattended shell script.
+> an API with your credentials and an unattended shell script.

 ## Other languages